morskyjezek/digcur/MODS-lcwa/README.md

 # LCWA MODS

-This folder has a python notebook with information about downloading MODS metadata for use as sample data to practice parsing XML in python.
+This folder has a python notebook with information about downloading [MODS](http://www.loc.gov/standards/mods/) records for use as sample data to practice parsing XML in python.
 These sample files were generated in August of 2018 from MODS metadata records for archived Web sites collected by the Library of Congress:

 These are newer MODS records that don't have LCSH:
 ```